Clearly Better Commercial

 While health and safety improvements meet an urgent demand, renovating your commercial buildings to be more sustainable will help you attract tenants and save money in the long run.
 Improving the energy efficiency of your building lowers your heating and cooling costs, keeps building occupants more comfortable, and is a major selling point for green-minded tenants.

-Upgrading your building’s HVAC system not only improves air quality, it can save you money in the long-run.
-Efficient systems are more cost-effective to run and reduce your heating and cooling bill.
+Upgrading your building’s HVAC system not only improves air quality, but it can also save you money in the long run.
+Efficient systems are more cost-effective to run and reduce your heating and cooling bills.
 So can energy-efficient windows and doors that help stabilize your building’s temperature, keeping it cooler in summer and warmer in winter.
-Updating your lighting to efficient LED bulbs can save you money in maintenance and electricity bills.
+Upgrading your lighting to efficient LED bulbs can save you money in maintenance and electricity bills.
 Plus, the costs of upgrading lighting can be spread out over several years if you tackle one area of your building at a time.

 It’s more important than ever to attract and maintain good tenants.
 Building renovations and improvements are a solid strategy for keeping your building competitive in the leasing market.
 For more tips on how to attract tenants, contact the Clarity Commercial team today.